soumens7/Habit-Tracker/README.md

 # Habit Tracker Application

 This is a simple Habit Tracking web application built using Node.js, Express, and MongoDB.
-The app allows users to create, track, update, and delete habits while visualizing their progress over time.
+The app allows users to create, track, update, and delete habits while visualizing their progress.

 ## Features